honeysa18/KneeGuard/README.md

 # KneeGuard
 IoT-enabled smart knee brace for real-time patellar tracking, vibration analysis, and rehabilitation monitoring.

-# Real-Time Wearable Smart System for Detecting Patellar Disorientation and Enhancing Patellar Stability

 ## Overview

 This project presents a wearable smart rehabilitation system designed to monitor knee biomechanics in real time and assist in the early detection of patellar instability.
+It can be described as a real-time wearable smart system for detecting patellar disorientation and enhancing patellar stability

 The system combines: